Kasra-Shirvanian/Kasra-Shirvanian-R2-MSc-Project-UOM/XGBoost/neural_spike_prediction/README.md

-Seprating the script for CPU and GPU let's the user to run two parrerel operation leading to 2X efficency
+Separating the script for CPU and GPU lets the user to run two parallel operation,s leading to 2X efficiency

 #Overview